[Note: This post was originally published in December 2020, but has been updated to reflect what’s going on for this winter.]

 If you’re not into skiing, there’s another, easier, more comfy way to enjoy whizzing down a snow covered hill at a local resort — on an inner tube!
 It’s not nearly as pricey as skiing, and equipment (ie, inner tubes) are included.
 All of the places listed above offer snow tubing, and here are direct links for all of them: Liberty, Whitetail, Roundtop, Massanutten, Wintergreen, Seven Springs, Hidden Valley, Bryce, Blue Knob, Snowshoe, and Wisp.

-Ice skating under the sky is a quintessential winter activity, and most rinks have opened back up again this year.
+Ice skating under the sky is a quintessential winter activity, and there are several places in the area to enjoy it.
 Take in art as you skate at the National Gallery of Art Sculpture Garden; glide over the Potomac on The Wharf’s awesome rink; circle around Washington Harbour as you enjoy river views; meander along the Figure 8 path at Canal Park; or do some shopping then skate at Pentagon Row, Rockville Town Square, or Reston Town Center.
 This post has details on alfresco (and indoor) ice skating options in the area.

 This one obviously requires some help from Mother Nature, since we can’t make our snow like the ski resorts.
 Most of us have our local sledding spots, but if you’re looking for more places around the area, this Curbed post has suggestions.
 You just might see your local spot among them like ours — Capitol Hill is a blast for sledding (though it remains to be seen if it will be open to sledders during this Covid time.)
 Keep in mind that if you have to drive to a sledding spot, parking likely will be limited, and residents of those neighborhoods may not be happy about having their spots snatched up.